guillermo-carrasco/logistic-sentiment/README.md

 # Sentiment Analysis with Logistic Regression

-This repository contains a [jupyter][jupyter] notebook and the necessary data to implement sentiment analysis of tweets using Logistic Regression.
+This repository contains a [jupyter][jupyter] Notebook and the necessary data to implement sentiment analysis of tweets using Logistic Regression.
 Please open the notebook for more information.